kids encyclopedia robot

 For the new season, the club decided to revert to the historical club crest from the 1950s and 60s.
 This strategic move was made in close collaboration with the fan community and underwent a meticulous planning process spanning several months.

 Following the promotion, successful coach Timo Rost bid farewell and embarked on a new journey at Erzgebirge Aue.
 For the 2022–23 season, Bayreuth appointed Thomas Kleine as their new head coach.
 Kleine had previously served as an assistant coach at Greuther Fürth and Fortuna Düsseldorf.
 On the fourth matchday of the 2022–23 3.
 Liga season, the team celebrated their first points and victory at the third level of German football.
 This achievement occurred in front of 2,712 spectators at their home stadium, the Hans-Walter-Wild-Stadion.
 Alexander Nollenberger scored the decisive winning goal against VfL Osnabrück in the 82nd minute with a left-footed shot into the far corner of the goal.
 By winning the Regionalliga Bayern in the 2021–22 season, SpVgg Bayreuth also earned qualification for the 2022–23 DFB-Pokal.
 In the first round, they competed in front of a home crowd at a sold-out stadium (14,700 spectators) against 2.
 Bundesliga club Hamburger SV but suffered a 3–1 defeat after extra time.
 Luke Hemmerich netted the opening goal for Bayreuth in the 16th minute from a deflected free-kick, while Ransford-Yeboah Königsdörffer equalised for HSV shortly before the end of regular time.
 In extra time, Sebastian Schonlau and Königsdorffer secured the victory for HSV, resulting in a final score.
 Bayreuth were unable to retain their status as a 3.
-Liga side two seasons in a row, and they suffered relegation finishing bottom of the league on 13 May 2023, after a 4–1 loss to Viktoria Köln.
+Liga side two consecutive seasons, and they suffered relegation finishing bottom of the league on 13 May 2023, after a 4–1 loss to Viktoria Köln.

 Stadium